saedmanaf/Expense-tracker-backend/README.md

-⚡ Current Progress
+⚡ Progress So Far
 ✔ Backend CRUD working
 ✔ H2 Database hooked up
 ✔ Swagger UI enabled
-❌ Authentication (soon™)
+❌ Authentication (coming soon)
-❌ Frontend (maybe React?
-Maybe not?)
+❌ Frontend (not sure if I’ll build one)

 💡 Lessons Learned So Far

-Spring Boot is magic.
-Until it isn’t, and then you debug for hours.
+📌 Spring Boot is magic … until you debug for hours.
-H2 is fantastic for testing but probably not ideal for production.
+📌 H2 is amazing for testing but not great for production.
-Writing clean endpoints is easy.
-Handling edge cases & errors?
-Not so much.
+📌 Writing clean endpoints is easy … handling edge cases isn’t.
-Swagger is a lifesaver.
+📌 Swagger is a lifesaver for API documentation.

 🎯 Next Steps

-🔹 Fix any broken endpoints & validate inputs properly 🔹 Add authentication (probably JWT?)
+🔹 Fix any broken endpoints & validate inputs properly 🔹 Implement authentication (JWT or Firebase)
-🔹 Refactor code for better structure & efficiency
+🔹 Refactor code for better structure
-🔹 Deploy (if I don’t break everything first)
+🔹 Deploy (without breaking everything)

 🌟 Contributions & Feedback
 💡 Open to feedback!
-If you spot something off or want to suggest improvements, I’d love to hear from you.
+Spot something off?
+Have an idea?
+Let me know!

 📬 Reach out: [elisemarieveskioja@gmail.com]

-⭐ Star this repo if you think it’s cool – and to support my IntelliJ dependency.
+⭐ Star this repo if you like it—or just to support my IntelliJ addiction.

 😂 Final Thoughts
 If you’ve made it this far, you’re either:

-✅ Actually interested in my project (thanks, you're awesome!)
+✅ Actually interested in my project (Thanks, you’re awesome!)
-✅ A recruiter skimming for red flags
+✅ A recruiter skimming for red flags (Hi, I’m a fast learner!)
-✅ Lost and confused but vibing with the energy
+✅ Lost but vibing with the energy

-Either way, welcome! 😆
+Either way—welcome! 🚀

-🚀 Follow along as I build this into something cool.
+Follow along as I build this into something cool.